- Publication 551 - Introductory Material

 If you have a casualty or theft loss, decrease the basis in your property by any insurance or other reimbursement and by any deductible loss not covered by insurance.

 You must increase your basis in the property by the amount you spend on repairs that substantially prolong the life of the property, increase its value, or adapt it to a different use.
 To make this determination, compare the repaired property to the property before the casualty.
+If the amount you spent didn't otherwise improve the property, then it's deductible as a repair and doesn't affect basis.
 For more information on casualty and theft losses, see Pub.
 547.

 The amount you receive for granting an easement is generally considered to be a sale of an interest in real property.
 It reduces the basis of the affected part of the property.
 If the amount received is more than the basis of the part of the property affected by the easement, reduce your basis in that part to zero and treat the excess as a recognized gain.